yoannck/itunes-tracks/README.md

 # itunes-tracks

-Module to get list of tracks objects from local iTunes library. (only macosx) If the share xml itunes exists, get informations from it.
+Module to get list of tracks objects from local iTunes library. (only macosx)

+Detect if the share xml itunes exists and get informations from it.
 Else get informations with applescript.

 #Basic Example